 The financial records are with the Financial Services Commission of Mauritius ‘FSC’ therefore the public does not have access to them.

 Please use this information as a guideline only.
 I am not a financial adviser.
-Before you decide on how to structure your business contact the top Mauritian company for legal advice.
-You’ll then be able to make an informed decision for your Mauritius business development and administration.
+Before you decide on how to structure your business contact a top Mauritian company for legal advice.
+They will help you make an informed decision for your Mauritius business development and administration.
+Message me here for my personal recommendation.

 References / Sources